42CTF/ssh-docker-spawner/README.md

 - Automatically spawns a container when users connect
 - Provides a secure and isolated environment for each SSH connection

-## Prerequisites

-- Docker installed on the host machine
-- Docker socket accessible

 ## Usage

 ### 1. Simply build the docker image: